kaifishr/DroneRacing/README.md

 ## Method

 *DroneRacing* uses *PyBox2D* to create a physical environment the drones can interact with.
 Drones use raycasting to gather distance information about obstacles in their surroundings.
 This information is fed into the drone's neural network to predict the next set of actions.
-These actions are passed on to the engines, which then command the power at which they should run.
+These actions are passed on to the engines, which then command the power at which they run.

-The drones' fitness depends on the defined reward function.
-The neural network weights of the fittest drone are mutated and passed on to the next generation of drones.

-The implementation allows for deactivating drones of the current generation when they collide with other objects.

-The drone's brain is modeled by a multilayer perceptron neural network implemented in NumPy.

 ## Learning